How to start adding and using the Touchpoint Types in Planhat!

 After you have set these up, you can now use them when logging notes or planning activities!
 See the Gifs below:

-Logging an activity that happened
+Logging an Activity

-Planning an activity
+Planning an Activity

 As you are logging and recording these, you will see all of these interactions reflected in the Insights section of the Activities module.